Hemorrhoids High Fiber Diet

 One study reveals that boosting the intake of cruciferous veggies by about 14 grams per kg of body weight increased their stomach microbiome within fourteen days.

-The diversity of stomach bacteria is connected to a more flexible gastrointestinal tract and boosted immunity.
+The diversity of gut bacteria is connected to a healthier gastrointestinal tract and boosted immunity.

 Including the insoluble fiber content, cruciferous veggies are an excellent fiber option for preventing hemorrhoids.